JWST Parallel Observations

 A detailed description of the policies related to JWST parallel observing is available.
 In summary, there are 3 principles that govern the policies for proposing and planning parallel observations:

 2. Pure parallel observations may not impact the primary observations they are attached to.
-This means pure parallel exposures must fit under the resource footprint (exposure plus overheads) of the primary exposure to which they are attached.
+This means that pure parallel exposures must fit under the resource footprint (exposure plus overheads) of the primary exposure to which they are attached.
+It also means that parallel instruments are not allowed to change optical elements while the prime instrument is performing a dithered exposure sequence.

 3. The needs of the JWST calibration program, a large fraction of which takes place in parallel mode, take precedence over pure parallel science programs.

 As a practical matter, adding pure parallels will add a small additional overhead for setting up the instruments.
 This will be handled by the scheduling system and will not be assessed post-facto as an overhead on the primary observations.
-Further discussion of policies can be found in the Call for Proposals.
+Further discussion of policies can be found in JWST Opportunities and Policies.

 Coordinated parallels